ArguMentor: Augmenting User Experiences with Counter-Perspectives: Results

 \subsubsection{Number of counter-arguments:}

-Similar to claims, the number of counter-arguments users were able to generate increased significantly, ranging from a 0.6x increase (neutral) to a 6x increase (left-leaning) (p=0.03, 0.002, 0.0001 for neutral, right- and left-leaning, respectively).
+Similar to claims, the number of counter-arguments users were able to generate increased significantly, ranging from a 0.6x increase (economics) to a 2.5x increase (social) (p=0.01, 0.004, 0.02) for economics, politics and social, respectively).
 Figure~\ref{fig:NumClaims} shows the number of counter-arguments with and without the system.
-The overall word count for the counter-arguments again increased by over 200\% over the baseline.
-Detailed diagrams are in the Supplemental Materials.
+The overall word count for the counter-arguments again increased by over 150\% over the baseline.
+Similar to claims, counter-arguments saw an individual percent increase of 150\% across all topics.